Intro-Sci-Comp-UIowa/biol-4386-project-cdonne/data/README.md

 # Data

 - Table 2 was retrieved on 2/26/20 from the Methods section of the paper.
-	-The table was copied and posted into a blank Excel file.
+   - The table was copied and posted into a blank Excel file.
 This was the saved as a .csv file.
    - This file was uploaded to the GitHub remote data repository with the commit message of “known FC and predicted FC data”
    - This table contains all the food-conditioned bears’ data.

 - All supplmentary tables were retrieved from the online version of the paper, https://wildlife.onlinelibrary.wiley.com/doi/full/10.1002/jwmg.318.